JoyUmoekpo/Music-Lounge-Capstone/README.md

 ## Description
 Welcome to Music Lounge!

-Have you been looking for a seemless platform to search for music, song lyrics, and artists?
+Have you been looking for a seamless platform to search for music, song lyrics, and artist news?
 Well, I present you with Music Lounge!
-In addition to all these features, Music Lonuge also allows users to search for and favorite songs that they may not be able to find on other music applications.
+In addition to all these features, Music Lounge also allows users to search for and favorite songs that they may not be able to find on other music applications.

 I chose to build Music Lounge because I wanted to create an application that could search a large library of music and allow users to add songs to a personalized favorites list including songs they may not be able to find on other applications.